Donald Fagen: Solo career

 Fagen's third solo album, Morph the Cat, was released on March 14, 2006, and featured Wayne Krantz (guitar), Jon Herington (guitar), Keith Carlock (drums), Freddie Washington (bass), Ted Baker (piano), and Walt Weiskopf (sax).
 It reached 26 on Billboard Top 200 albums list.
 Morph the Cat was named Album of the Year by Mix magazine.
 The 5.1 surround sound mix won the Grammy Award for Best Surround Sound Album.

-Fagen's first three albums were released in a box set, The Nightfly Trilogy, in the MVI (Music Video Interactive) format.
+In 2007, Fagen's first three albums were released in a box set, Nightfly Trilogy, in the MVI (Music Video Interactive) format.
 Each album features DTS 5.1, Dolby 5.1 and PCM Stereo mix but no MLP encoded track, along with bonus audio and video content.

 Fagen's fourth album, Sunken Condos, was released in 2012.
 It reached 12 on the Billboard Top 200 albums list.

-In 2012, Fagen toured with the Dukes of September, featuring Michael McDonald and Boz Scaggs.
+In 2012 he also toured with the Dukes of September, featuring Michael McDonald and Boz Scaggs.
 One of the concerts was recorded at Lincoln Center in New York City and broadcast on PBS Great Performances in 2014.

 In 2013, Fagen published an autobiography titled Eminent Hipsters.
 A biography Nightfly: The Life of Steely Dan's Donald Fagen by Peter Jones was published in 2022.

 Fagen frequently uses aliases.
 He wrote the liner notes to Can't Buy a Thrill under the name Tristan Fabriani, which he used on stage when he played keyboards for Jay and the Americans (Becker used Gus Mahler).
 On his solo albums, when he played or programmed a synthesizer part to replicate a real instrument (bass, vibraphone, horns) he credited one of his aliases: Illinois Elohainu, Phonus Quaver, or Harlan Post.